firavoyage/blogging/djhs.md

-# wax and wane of school life
+# wax and wane of my school life

 ## self